Chrisbkyle/22.10.22-Lab-1/README.md

 First day of Lab work for IOD software engineering program

-Exercises completed
+Exercises completed as of 5:45pm Oct 22nd
 Jack, Tables, Inputs, CSS Formatting
 Activities 1,2,3,7,8

-Exercises to finish
+Exercises to finish as of 5:45pm Oct 22nd
 Activities 4,5,6